 Dhole to Machhermo in 3 hours ?

-It’s been a hard “three hours” – actually its been 5 hours, but what’s 120 minutes between friends.
-At least we’re beginning to understand the difference between flat, flattish and up.
+It’s been a hard “three hours” – actually it’s been 5 hours, but what’re 120 minutes between friends.
+At least we’re beginning to understand the difference between flat, flattish, and up.

-My legs can’t stretch over that, so envisaging a lot of night time trips to the toilet, we enlist the help of our porter team.
-Nigel gallantly carries the pick axe, but it’s decided its safer for him not to use it and 15 minutes later we can enter the tent without taking our lives in our hands.
+My legs can’t stretch over that, so envisaging a lot of nighttime trips to the toilet, we enlist the help of our porter team.
+Nigel gallantly carries the pick ax, but it’s decided it’s safer for him not to use it and 15 minutes later we can enter the tent without taking our lives in our hands.

 Machhermo and the Porter Rescue Post

 Next to the campsite is the Porter Rescue Post run by Community Action Nepal (CAN) and the International Porter Protection Group (IPPG) – it’s a group of charity organizations – with UK based volunteer doctors – there are four here today, tomorrow two of them will be trekking up to Gokyo, where they’ll open the Rescue Post there for the season.